Tomnmm/SecureCodingGuidelines/guidelines/g2_ConfidentialInformation/g2_01/README.md

 ![Author](https://img.shields.io/badge/Author-Manu.DeWitte-blue.svg)
 ![Date](https://img.shields.io/badge/Date-20180124-lightgrey.svg)

 Note that in the `safe()` method in this particular example only a `FileNotFoundException` is caught.
 The documentation for the `FileInputStream` constructor states that also a `SecurityException` could be thrown.
 If such an exception were thrown, that exception would not be caught and the file location would still be revealed.
 So in a real application, at some point in your code you would also catch that exception probably by catching any `Exception` (not `Throwable` as this is usually bad practice).
+Try it by adding `System.setSecurityManager(new SecurityManager());` at the beginning of the `safe()` method.

 FYI: the class hierarchy: